19hours/sg-statutes/Acts/Income Tax Act.md

 (i) that is the subject of a contract entered into between the Government or any approved statutory body and any person; and

-(ii) to which INT FRS 112 applies;
+(ii) to which INT FRS 112 or SFRS(I) INT 12 applies;

 (b) section 10F(1A) or (1C) applies to him in respect of those services;

-(c) the person recognises in his financial statements, prepared in accordance with INT FRS 112, an intangible asset as having been created in the course of providing the services; and
+(c) the person recognises in his financial statements, prepared in accordance with INT FRS 112 or SFRS(I) INT 12 (as the case may be), an intangible asset as having been created in the course of providing the services; and

-(d) in accordance with FRS 38, amortisation of the asset is recognised in the person’s financial statements for the basis period for the year of assessment 2012 or any subsequent year of assessment,
+(d) in accordance with FRS 38 or SFRS(I) 1-38 (as the case may be), amortisation of the asset is recognised in the person’s financial statements for the basis period for the year of assessment 2012 or any subsequent year of assessment,

-then the amount of the amortisation that is recognised in the person’s financial statements as an expense in accordance with FRS 38, shall be allowed to the person as a deduction against an amount that is deemed as income derived by that person for that basis period under section 10F(1A) or (1C).
+then the amount of the amortisation that is recognised in the person’s financial statements as an expense in accordance with FRS 38 or SFRS(I) 1-38 (as the case may be), shall be allowed to the person as a deduction against an amount that is deemed as income derived by that person for that basis period under section 10F(1A) or (1C).

 [19/2013]

 (2) In this section —

+“FRS 38” and “SFRS(I) 1-38” mean the financial reporting standards known respectively as —

+(a) Financial Reporting Standard 38 (Intangible Assets); and

-“FRS 38” means the financial reporting standard known as Financial Reporting Standard 38 (Intangible Assets) issued by the Accounting Standards Council under the Accounting Standards Act (Cap.
-2B);
+(b) Singapore Financial Reporting Standard (International) 1‑38 (Intangible Assets),

+that are made by the Accounting Standards Council under Part III of the Accounting Standards Act, as amended from time to time;

-“INT FRS 112” has the same meaning as in section 10F.
+“INT FRS 112” and “SFRS(I) INT 12” have the meanings given to those expressions in section 10F(2).

-[19/2013]
+[Act 32 of 2019 wef 12/11/2018]

 ### Deduction for expenditure on licensing intellectual property rights